-This will integrate emissions reduction and energy policy in the national energy laws, and provide greater clarity to Australia’s three energy market bodies — the Australian Energy Market Commission (AEMC), the Australian Energy Market Operator (AEMO) and the Australian Energy Regulator (AER) — to consider emissions reduction in how they undertake their respective powers and functions.
+These reforms deliver on one of the first key actions under the National Energy Transformation Partnership.
+It will integrate emissions reduction and energy policy in the national energy laws, and provide greater clarity to Australia’s energy market bodies — the Australian Energy Market Commission (AEMC), the Australian Energy Market Operator (AEMO) and the Australian Energy Regulator (AER) and Western Australia’s Economic Regulation Authority (ERA) — to consider emissions reduction in how they undertake their respective powers and functions.

 The amendment will also send a clear signal to wider industry, market participants, investors and the public, of the governments’ commitment to achieve a decarbonised, modern and reliable grid.